markNZed/TaskFlow/DEBUG.md

 * The script `./scripts/filerLogs.sh` also creates `tailLogs.txt` which is the merge of all logs.
 * The `hub/src/configdata.mjs` can generate a file `/tmp/tasks.json` which can be copied using a linux shell to `/app/dead` so it can be loaded into VS Code but ignored by git.
 This shows the task object after initialisation.
 The `hub/src/configdata.mjs` module uses that file to perform a diff and print to the screen/log which can be a way to see the impacts of changes to the tasks configuration.
 The diff can be "reset" by deleting `/tmp/tasks.json`.
 * here is a debugTask function in `shared/utils.mjs` that is called from strategic locations with the Task object.
 From within that function we can add logic to debug and add tracing of particular "aspects" of functionality.
-* The EMPTYDBS variable in `shared/config.mjs` can be set to true and then upon restarting a Task Node it should empty its DBs.
+* The EMPTY_ALL_DB variable in `shared/config.mjs` can be set to true and then upon restarting a Task Node it should empty its DBs.
 This can help during debug by starting the systme in a known state.
 Hoever if this is enabled and only one of the Task NOdes restarts (e.g. due to nodemon monitoring) then active Tasks will get out of sync.
 The script `./restartServers.sh` can restart everything in one step.

 ## Tips